-AYSO has over 50 years experience to help you successfully coach or referee.
-AYSO also provides professional trainers to help during team training and preparation.
-Most find it great fun to be with their kids on the field.
+AYSO has over 50 years experience to help you successfully coach or referee, and provides professional trainers to help during team training and preparation.
+Parents find it great fun to be with their kids on the field.

 There are many supporting volunteer functions, from field coordination, game scheduling, local board positions, registration support, and on and on.
-To see the opportunities click on Volunteering on the top menu.
+To see the opportunities click on Volunteers on the top menu.

 What is Safe Haven?To ensure the safety of both children and volunteers, each volunteer is required to take a short in-person or online training session called Safe Haven™.
 It focuses on safety and appropriate behavior with children, AYSO child-supervision policies, as well as first aid and other on-field issues.
 Agreeing to a background check is also required of each volunteer.

 In AYSO, fans are asked to be cheerleaders, not critics.
 Kids Zone® is a unique program promoting our commitment to positive, encouraging behavior when watching the games.